 - Medical expenses

 - Emotional distress

 Punitive Damages – When the conduct of the defendant is especially harmful, punitive damages can be awarded to the plaintiff.
 These damages are considered punishment to the defendant and are awarded as a result of the court’s discretion.

-At Dickerson Oxton, our highly experienced Kansas City personal injury attorneys have a proven track record recouping damages for our clients.
-We have resolved numerous personal injury suits, some of which range between five and seven figure settlements.
+At Dickerson Oxton , our highly experienced Kansas City personal injury attorneys have a proven track record recouping damages for our clients.
+We have resolved numerous injury claims, some of which range between five and seven figure settlements.

 How Do I Choose a Good Personal Injury Lawyer?

 Hiring a lawyer can be the best way to strengthen your PI case and improve your chances of success.
 Just any lawyer, however, might not serve your purposes.
 Take the time to find a lawyer who shares your goals.
 The lawyer you choose should be well-suited for your specific type of case.
 You should feel confident in the lawyer’s ability to fulfill your needs.
 Search for signs of the right lawyer before making your choice.
 Being diligent in finding a good lawyer for you and your case is incredibly important.

 - Knowledge is key in hiring a good personal injury lawyer.
 Your attorney should have years of hands-on legal experience in his or her field of law.
 Your lawyer needs to have an in-depth understanding of the processes associated with personal injuries.
 Your lawyer should also have experience specifically with your accident or case type.